 When private equity and Wall Street types invest into a business, they are also considering ROIC.
 The metric they most often look at is IRR, or internal rate of return.
 Leaving the math aside for a moment, IRR simply takes a return metric like ROIC and annualizes it.
 In other words, it tells us what our expected return is each year for a given investment.

 Most private equity groups are target a levered IRR of 40% or greater.
 Put another way, a successful private equity investment is one that doubles in value every 2 years.
 Not every private equity investment is successful, but even after taking into account the losers, many private equity funds aim to triple the value of their portfolio over 5 years, achieving a 25% annualized return.
 Some do even better than that.

 What does ROIC have to do with Real Estate?

-When considering return on invested capital, real estate has a much lower unlevered return relative to an operating business.
+When considering return on invested capital, real estate has much lower returns relative to an operating business.
 This is logical, as real estate has a much lower risk profile and is much more liquid compared to an operating business.
-While private equity groups target a 40% or greater IRR, real estate investment group may target a levered ROIC of only 12% annually.
+While private equity groups target a 40% or greater levered IRR, real estate investment group may target a levered ROIC of only 12% annually.
 In fact, in today’s market, it is not uncommon to hear of certain groups targeting unlevered returns of only a few percentage points.

 The difference in target returns underlies the fact that real estate and operating businesses are two very different asset classes with two very different risk and return profiles.
 Operating businesses are risky and in return, owners of operating businesses seek to generate returns that compensate them for such risk.